-We are currently establishing and growing business functions including production, marketing, sales, distribution, service and administration.
-Until we generate revenues and margins or obtain additional financing, we expect to have limited personnel to accomplish these functions and will primarily rely on our executives along with outside consultants and suppliers for production and certain other services.
+We are currently establishing and growing business functions, including production, marketing, sales, distribution, service and administration.
+Until we generate revenue and margins or obtain additional financing, we expect to have limited personnel to accomplish these functions and will primarily rely on our executives along with outside consultants and suppliers for production and certain other services.
 Given our limited personnel, there is risk and uncertainty whether we can timely accomplish required functional activities and achieve important milestones, including introducing new products and obtaining orders from customers.

+Our strategy is to focus on the immediate addressable domestic market of 765,000 full-time sworn law enforcement officers while also beginning to explore other markets including military, border patrol and international markets.
+According to Stratistics MRC, we participate in a segment of the non-lethal products market expected to grow to \$11.85 billion by 2023.
 We are unable to predict the market acceptance of our new product or the level of future sales, if any.
 A small number of law enforcement agencies are currently testing and evaluating our BolaWrap 100 product; however, to date we have no orders or customers for our products.

 Since inception in March 2016, we have generated significant losses from operations and anticipate that we will continue to generate significant losses from operations for the foreseeable future.
-While we believe that we have adequate financial resources to sustain our operations for the next year, no assurances can be given, and we may need additional capital for future operations and to market and further develop our product line or new products.
-Obtaining any required additional financing in the future could be a significant management challenge and failure to secure necessary financing would have a material adverse effect on our operations.
+While we believe that we have adequate financial resources to sustain our operations for the next year, no assurances can be given, and wenay need additional capital for future operations and to market and further develop our product line or new products.
+Obtaining any required additional financing in the future could be a significant challenge for management, and failure to secure necessary financing would have a material adverse effect on our operations.

-Given our limited personnel and financial resources we face significant challenges in establishing, operating and growing our new business.
+Given our limited personnel and financial resources, we face significant challenges in establishing, operating and growing our business.
 We expect that we will need to continue to innovate new applications for our security technology, develop new products and technologies to meet diverse customer requirements and identify and develop new markets for our products.